 “Kevin is a seasoned executive with a combination of public service and information technology expertise”, said Crime Tech Solutions’ chief technology officer Keith Weigand.
 “The management team is looking forward to adding his leadership within the sales organization.”

 In addition to his executive career, Konczal serves on several advisory boards, commissions and boards of directors.
 He attended Oakland College studying Criminal Justice and completed the Dallas Police Academy.
-Notably, he was awarded the Police Commendation Award for saving the lives of fellow officers in a deadly force cblack versiononfrontation.
+Notably, he was awarded the Police Commendation Award for saving the lives of fellow officers in a deadly force confrontation.

 “The exciting thing about Crime Tech Solutions”, added Konczal “is their clear position as a fast-growing company dedicated to low price and high performance software for law enforcement.”